-It is important to note that not everyone will experience the same symptoms, and the order in which symptoms appear and the way symptoms progress also varies from person to person.
+It is important to note that not everyone with Parkinson’s will experience the same symptoms, and the order in which symptoms appear and the way symptoms progress also varies from person to person.

 Additionally, non-motor symptoms such as sleep disturbance, constipation and loss of sense of smell can pre-date the motor symptoms, such as a tremor, slowness of movement or rigidity, by up to a decade.